 - A2 sized envelopes

-- acrylic paints (I used and recommend DecoArt Media Fluid Acrylics, which are highly pigmented and flow like a dream)
+- Acrylic Paints (I used and recommend DecoArt Media Fluid Acrylics, which are highly pigmented and flow like a dream.
+Thicker paints may need to be thinned with water.)

-- paper towels & cleaner or wipes – you will be making a mess!
+- Paper Towel and Cleaner or Wipes – you will be making a mess!

 There are many different ways to create art using this paint scrape technique, but I wanted to walk you through the process I used to get this exact look.
 Feel free to play around with the technique to create your own looks!
 Here’s what I did: